 Biomimetic chemistry; medicinal chemistry; organic synthesis and catalyst development; supramolecular chemistry; transmembrane channels and carriers for molecules and ions; cryoprotection of cells

 811 Natural Sciences Complex

 Fax: (716) 645-6963

-Research in our laboratory involves the creation of bioinspired and biocompatible structures based on the combination of design, synthesis, and extensive further characterization.
+Research in our laboratory involves the creation of bioinspired and biocompatible structures based on the combination of design, synthesis, and further characterization.
 The major areas of research include: protein-like folding molecules and macrocycles; medicinally important compounds as therapeutics for diseases; enzyme-like organocatalysts based on biomimetic structures; protein-like architectures based on the self-assembly and molecular recognition of designed molecules; synthetic channels and carriers for the cross-membrane transport of biologically and medicinally important molecules and ions; and biocompatible, non-toxic compounds for the long-term preservation of high-value cells.

 These molecules have backbones adopting crescent and helical shapes based on a strategy of enforced folding established in our group.
 In addition to their exterior that can be readily modified to suit various media/environments, many of these molecules contain large (nanosized) interior cavities and pores.
 The specific strategy includes the introduction of intramolecular hydrogen bonding interactions that serve to rigidify the molecules, forcing curved conformations that further fold into helical shapes.
 Nanosize holes down the center of these molecules are created.
 Crescents and helices with cavities of adjustable diameters are readily available.
 These nanoporous molecules are being studied as novel hosts/receptors, as antimicrobial agents, and as catalysts.